faenrandir/a_careful_examination/content/communications/response_to_callister_bom_man_made_or_god_given.md

 Finally, [a few witnesses claim that Cowdery was a co-conspirator](http://www.mormonthink.com/witnessesweb.htm#didoliver).

-Or, if Cowdery were somehow being fooled during the translation process (e.g., {{ link(text="Joseph hiding material in his hat", path="/hidden-material-in-hat-hypothesis/") }} or Joseph generating the text ad hoc), then we would expect him to testify of the truthfulness of the book, not necessarily realizing that he had been fooled.
+Or, if Cowdery were somehow being fooled during the translation process (e.g., [Joseph hiding material in his hat](/hidden-material-in-hat-hypothesis/) or Joseph generating the text ad hoc), then we would expect him to testify of the truthfulness of the book, not necessarily realizing that he had been fooled.

 > <span style="color:red; margin-left:-30px;">[Arg2:3] Even though Oliver was excommunicated from the Church and it was some years before he returned, he remained true at all times to his testimony, even on his deathbed.
 As a result, this argument receives little acceptance today.[8]</span>